Lauren Mayhew: Life and career

 Mayhew began working for the World Wrestling Entertainment (WWE) professional wrestling promotion as a ring announcer for its ECW brand during the October 6, 2009 episode of ECW.
-In late November 2009, Lauren's short-term contract with WWE expired and was not renewed, as the two parties could not come to an agreement for a longer-term contract.
+In late November 2009, Mayhew's short-term contract with WWE expired and was not renewed, as the two parties could not come to an agreement for a longer-term contract.

 Mayhew also writes and licenses her music to film and TV.
 She has had songs on NBC's The Voice, Lifetime's Dance Moms, MTV's The Hills, E Network's Giulianna and Bill, Universal's Bring It On: In It to Win It, a national commercial for Klondike Bar, and assorted other works.

 Mayhew also released a song called, "What Is Love."
 The music video features UFC celebrity athletes such as Urijah Faber and was debuted on FOX Sports 1 UFC Tonight program.
 The video was picked up by over 50 blogs and TV outlets.
 An interview was even featured on the homepage of FOX SPORTS website.
 Mayhew created this song with Belgium production team Highbreeze.

 Mayhew can also be seen acting and hosting.
 In September 2014, she joined the cast of TheStream.TV to host The Flash After Show for them, which airs every Tuesday.
 She also starred in a feature film called Searching for Katie which was released in 2014 and a new web series called Escort, where she plays the leading lady, Em Wilson.

-In 2017, in collaboration with the Italian DJ and producer Niky G, she released the single Dead Awake.
+In 2017, in collaboration with the Italian DJ and producer Niky G, she released the single "Dead Awake".

-In 2018 Mayhew was asked to be an Official Billboard Dance DJ Reporter.
+In 2018, Mayhew was asked to be an Official Billboard Dance DJ Reporter.
 She also became a resident DJ for TAO Group's largest nightclub properties in NYC: Marquee and Lavo.

-In 2019 Mayhew started a side project with West Palm Beach based female DJ, Chanel Claire, called Deuces Wild.
+In 2019, Mayhew started a side project with West Palm Beach based female DJ, Chanel Claire, called Deuces Wild.
 The pair secured a residency at Park MGMs' 'On The Record' nightclub and Jemma Pool in Vegas.
 They are managed by Blackout Artists.
 In this same year Mayhew also booked a series regular role in DreamWorks' spinoff "Trollstopia" (from the two hit feature films: "Trolls").
 The show debuted Nov 19th, 2020 on Hulu and PeacockTV.